x12q/kotlin-randomizer/README.md

 ## [Annotations &#9650;](#top) <a id="annotations"></a>

-Aside from injecting randomizers via `random()` function, this library provides some annotations do the same thing.
+Aside from injecting randomizers via `random()` function, this library provides some annotations doing the same thing.

 ### [`@Randomizer` &#9650;](#top) <a id="randomizer-annotation"></a>